How To Improve Your Nanny CV, With A Few Simple Tweaks

 a.
 Start with your first and surname

 b.
-Your location; city, county ie. Guildford, Surrey.
+Your location; City & county ie. Guildford, Surrey or Reading, Berkshire.

 c.
-Personal profile; a bit about you and your experience.
-Keep this short and precise.
+Personal profile; A little bit about you, your experience and your personality.
+Try to keep this short and precise.

 d.
-If you are DBS checked (on the government update service), mention this in a bullet point underneath.
+Key Skills: If you are Enhanced DBS checked (on the government update service), mention this in a bullet point underneath.

 e.
-If you hold nanny insurance, mention this in a bullet point underneath.
+Key Skills: If you hold nanny insurance, mention this in a bullet point underneath.

 f.
-Your qualifications in bullet point format: include your paediatric first aid, OFSTED registration, childcare qualifications, if you have any SEN training (Special Educational Needs) or any other CPD.
+Qualifications: Include your 12hr Paediatric First Aid, OFSTED registration, Childcare Qualifications, if you have any SEN training (Special Educational Needs) or any other recent and relevant CPD, such as 0-2 Training, Food Hygiene, Behaviour Management.
 Include any A Levels or GCSE’s obtained, in chronological order (recent first).

 g.
-Your work history in chronological order (recent first).
-Include families surname (Green Family), month and year you were employed (May 2019 – May 2020) and a brief description of your role; sole charge/ shared care/ mothers help / proxy parenting / temporary / permanent, the ages of the child(ren), your day to day routine including any nursery duties.
-Your reason for leaving the role.
+Work History: Chronological order (recent first).
+Include your previous employers family surname (Green Family), month and year you were employed (May 2019 – May 2020) and a brief description of your role; Sole Charge Nanny/ Shared-Care Nanny/ Mothers Help / Proxy Parenting / Temporary / Permanent, the ages of the child(ren), your day to day routine including any nursery duties you completed regularly and finally, your reason for leaving the role.

 h.
-Your hobbies; think of how these might relate to the role you are applying for.
+Hobbies/Interests: List these and think of how these might relate to the role you are applying for ie. Outdoor Walks, Baking, Sewing & Crochet.

 i.
-Your references: An agency will ask for these at your interview.
-Little Steps Agency uses Safer Recruitment guidelines and only accepts references in a written format, from your most recent employers.
-Please ensure you have gained your previous employers permission to share their contact details with Little Steps Agency; full name, email address, home address and contact numbers.
-Little Steps Agency will obtain a minimum of 2 previous references in a written format.
+References: An agency will ask for these at your face to face interview or prior to completing registration.
+Little Steps Nanny and Events Agency uses Safer Recruitment guidelines and only accepts references recieved in a written format, from your most recent employers.
+We send across our form to your previous employers.
+Please ensure you have gained your previous employers permission to share their contact details with Little Steps Nanny and Events Agency; Their full name, email address, home address and contact number(s).
+Little Steps Nanny and Events Agency will obtain a minimum of 2 previous references in a written format, to complete your registration.

-7. Little Steps Agency recommends your CV is 3 pages max.
+7. Little Steps Nanny and Events Agency recommends your CV is 3 pages max.

 8. Remember to keep your CV up to date.
 This will save you time in the long run.